tungdnguyen/tungdnguyen.github.io/_posts/2015-03-15-music-genres.md

 ```

 <h4> Approach </h4>
-- The idea is to create an adversarial network in which we have one conversion model, and an adversarial music genre classifier.
+- Created an adversarial network including one conversion model and an adversarial music genre classifier.
 - Using Short Time Fourier Transform, vectorized audio files in [GTZAN Dataset](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification).
 - Using vectorize audio as input, created a music genre classification model.
-- Train a music generation model for each genre.
-We use GTZAN as our training data.
-We call these model `genre blueprints`.
+- Trained a music generation model for each genre using GTZAN as our training data.
+These models are called `genre blueprints`.

 <h4> Results </h4>
-Folk -> Rock conversion on Rock blueprints achieve **60% accuracy** on genre classifier.
+Folk -> Rock conversion on Rock blueprints achieved **60% accuracy** on genre classifier.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">